anubhav3/falcon_capstone/README.md

   * SVM, Classification Trees, Logistic Regression and KNN

 ## Results
-* The launch success increased from 2013 to 2020
+* The launch success increased from 2013 to 2020.
 * All the four models Logistic regression, SVM, decision tree and KNN performed equally well in predicting launch of Falcon 9 rocket’s first stage with an accuracy of 0.83.
-* Any of the above four models can be used for predicting launch success rate
+* Any of the above four models can be used for predicting launch success rate.